 A Definition of What a Performance Measure Really Isby Stacey Barr |

 Rather, well-formed performance measures are the answer to the ‘M’ part of SMART.
 The ‘M’ is what makes our goals measurable.
 I have finally settled on the following working definition of what a performance measure is this:

-“A performance measure is a comparison that provides objective evidence of the degree to which a performance result is occuring over time.”
+“A performance measure is a quantification that provides objective evidence of the degree to which a performance result is occurring over time.”

 It doesn’t matter if you call them KPIs, metrics, performance indicators, performance measures, or whatever other term we might use.
 When I refer to a performance measure definition, I also mean a KPI definition or a metric definition.
 So, whether we call them KPIs, metrics, measures, indicators, key, lead, lag, or whatever, they must satisfy the above definition if they’re going to drive performance improvement.

 Let’s take a closer look at the keywords in this definition of what a performance measure really is…